 College House 2.25

-I have a clinical background in physiotherapy, and have worked both in the NHS and private practice in the UK and abroad, specialising in musculoskeletal health and rehabilitation.
-My research focuses on intervention development relating to physical activity and therapeutic exercise for prevention and self-management of long-term health conditions, with a particular interest in musculoskeletal rehabilition.
+With a clinical background in physiotherapy, my research focuses on intervention development relating to physical activity and therapeutic exercise for prevention and self-management of long-term health conditions, with a particular interest in musculoskeletal rehabilition.
 My PhD involved the development of a physical activity self-management intervention for managing fatigue in rheumatoid arthritis.

-I have previously worked for the Chartered Society of Physiotherapy undertaking a range of projects to support physiotherapists in clinical practice and to promote the role of physiotherapists and other allied health professionals in the UK.
+Previous work includes clinical practice both in the NHS and private practice in the UK and abroad, specialising in musculoskeletal health and rehabilitation, and work as a Professional Adviser for the Chartered Society of Physiotherapy.
+I have been involved in a range of projects to support physiotherapists in clinical practice and to promote the role of physiotherapists and other allied health professionals in the UK.

 I am currently a Research Fellow on the Antenatal Preventative Pelvic Floor Exercises and Localisation (APPEAL) Programme.
 This multicentre NIHR funded research project aims to reduce the number of women who suffer from urine leakage after birth.